turn-project/turn/README.txt

 wonderful technicolor (but only if your terminal supports ANSI color codes).
 Well, the only colors are green and red, but that is still color.

+Note that the 'facets' gem is also required if you wish to use the progressbar output mode.

 === Command Line

 You can use the *turn* executable in place of the *ruby* interpreter.